NASA-NJU/FlyMon/README.md

 ## Simulation

 For the convenience of experimentation, we implemented a simulated version of FlyMon in C++ to test algorithms accuracy.
 Note that the simulation is not a simple implementation of the algorithms with c++.
 It also uses match-action tables to construct the measurement algorithms, just like the hardware implementation.
+In addition, we constructed an automated testing framework to repeat the experiment.
 The simulation code is located in the [simulations](./simulations) directory.